What is religious abuse?

 None of these people have the right to stop you from practising your religion or force you to follow their religion.

 It can be difficult to recognize such situations and get out of them.
-It can involve leaving your family or your only friends You can contact Bjarkarhlíð in Reykjavík or Bjarmahlíð in Akureyri, which specialize in assisting with all forms of abuse.
+It can involve leaving your family or your only friends.
+If you want assistance, contact abuse support centres for free: Bjarkarhlíð in Reykjavík, Bjarmahlíð in Akureyri or Sigurhæðir in Selfoss.
 Keep in mind that abuse is never acceptable and it is possible to get out of such situations.

-Everyone, both adults and children, can also talk to someone at 1717 (Red Cross helpline).
+Everyone, both adults and children, can also talk to someone for free at 1717 (Red Cross helpline).